Medical expert of the article

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Causes of Avian Influenza
+Causes of bird flu

-The cause of avian influenza in humans is the influenza A virus of the genus Influenzavirus of the family Orthomyxoviridae.
-It is referred to as shell viruses.
-The virion is irregular or oval in shape, covered with a lipid membrane, permeated with glycoprotein spines (spicules).
-They determine the haemagglutinating (H) or neuraminondase (N) activity of the virus and act as its main antigens.
-There are 15 (according to some sources, 16) variants of hemagglutinin and 9 - neuraminidase.
-Their combination determines the presence of subtypes of the virus, and theoretically 256 combinations are possible.
-The modern "human" influenza virus has combinations of antigens H1, H2, H3 and N1, N2, according to seroarcheological studies, a severe pandemic of 1889-1890.
-Was caused by a subtype of H2N2, a moderate epidemic of 1900-1903. - a subtype of H3N2, a pandemic of the "Spaniard" of 1918-1919. - H1N1, containing an additional protein obtained from the avian influenza virus.
-Epizootic influenza birds in recent years are associated with subtypes of H5N1.
-H5N2, H5N8, H5N9, H7N1, H7N3, H7N4.
+The cause of bird flu in humans is the influenza A virus of the Influenzavirus genus of the Orthomyxoviridae family.
+It is classified as an enveloped virus.
+The virion has an irregular or oval shape, covered with a lipid membrane penetrated by glycoprotein spikes (spicules).
+They determine the hemagglutinating (H) or neuraminidase (N) activity of the virus and act as its main antigens.
+There are 15 (according to some data, 16) variants of hemagglutinin and 9 - neuraminidase.
+Their combination determines the presence of virus subtypes, and 256 combinations are theoretically possible.
+The modern "human" influenza virus has combinations of H1, H2, H3 and N1, N2 antigens.
+According to seroarchaeological studies, the severe pandemic of 1889-1890. was caused by the subtype H2N2, the moderate epidemic of 1900-1903 - by the subtype H3N2, the "Spanish flu" pandemic of 1918-1919 - H1N1, containing an additional protein obtained from the avian influenza virus.
+Epizootics of avian influenza in recent years are associated with subtypes H5N1, H5N2, H5N8, H5N9, H7N1, H7N3, H7N4.
 H7N7.
-In populations of wild birds, the subtypes H1, H2, N3, N2, N4 circulate; similar to the human influenza A virus.
+Subtypes H1, H2, H3, N2, N4 circulate in wild bird populations, i.e. similar to the human influenza A virus.

 - high pathogenicity for humans;

-- the ability to directly infect people;
+- the ability to directly infect humans;

-- the ability to cause hyperproduction of pro-inflammatory cytokines, accompanied by the development of acute respiratory distress syndrome;
+- the ability to cause hyperproduction of proinflammatory cytokines, accompanied by the development of acute respiratory distress syndrome;

-- resistance to antiviral rimantadine;
+- resistance to the antiviral drug rimantadine;

-- resistance to interferon.
+- resistance to the effects of interferon.

 Pathogenesis of avian influenza